grawk/nemo-page/README.md

 ## Creating Custom Models

 Custom models can be used by specifying a models folder as the second argument.
 It will assume that each js file is a unique model where the `_model` key is the name of the file.
 Models do not directly enforce any kind of structure, but it is a good idea to at least extend the functionality of Base (for non-element models) or Element (for element-level models).
-You can access any of the existing models on `require('nemo-page').typeMappings`.
+You can access any of the existing models on `require('nemo-page').typeMappings.getTypeMappings()`.